 What does a coroner do?

-Coroners are independent judicial officers who inquire into all reported deaths from unnatural or unknown causes, or those that have happened suddenly or in prison or police custody.
+Coroners look into deaths from unnatural or unknown causes, or those that have happened suddenly or in prison or police custody.

-- decide the cause of death by looking into all the available information
+- deciding the cause of death by analysing all the available information

-- talk to other professionals involved, such as the deceased's doctor
+- talking to other professionals involved, like the deceased's doctor

-- order a post-mortem examination if there are questions around the cause of death
+- ordering a post-mortem examination if there are questions around the cause of death

-- notify the Registrar about the death, and results of any inquest held
+- notifying the registrar about the death, and results of any inquest

-- write reports with recommendations to prevent future deaths
+- writing reports and recommendations to prevent future deaths

 What do I need to do to become a coroner?

-- Must be qualified barristers or solicitors, or a Fellow of the Chartered Institute of Legal Executives (CILEx), with at least five years' experience after qualifying.
+- a Fellow of the Chartered Institute of Legal Executives with at least five years' qualified experience